Alpha Sigma Alpha

 Alpha Sigma Alpha (ΑΣΑ) is a United States National Panhellenic sorority founded on November 15, 1901, at the Virginia State Female Normal School (later known as Longwood College and now known as Longwood University) in Farmville, Virginia.

-Once a sorority exclusively for teacher's/educational colleges, Alpha Sigma Alpha became a full member of the National Panhellenic Conference in 1951, and, as a social sorority, now admits members without limits based on major.
+Once a sorority exclusively for teachers/educational colleges, Alpha Sigma Alpha became a full member of the National Panhellenic Conference in 1951, and, as a social sorority, now admits members without limits based on major.
 There are currently over 175 chapters of Alpha Sigma Alpha nationwide with more than 120,000 members.
 It is currently partnered with philanthropic organizations Special Olympics and Girls on the Run.

 History

 Founding

 In the fall of 1901, at Longwood University, five young women, all friends, decided to rush the local women's fraternities on campus.
 However, rather than accepting bids that would separate the group, they decided to form their own sorority.
 The founders were Virginia Lee Boyd-Noell (Virginia Boyd), Juliette Jefferson Hundley-Gilliam (Juliette Hundley), Calva Hamlet Watson-Wootton (Calva Watson), Louise Burks Cox-Carper (Louise Cox), and Mary Williamson-Hundley (Mary Williamson).

 On November 15, 1901, Alpha Sigma Alpha was named and chartered.
 The charter stated "The purpose of the association shall be to cultivate friendship among its members, and in every way to create pure and elevating sentiments, to perform such deeds and to mold such opinions as will tend to elevate and ennoble womanhood in the world."

 In the year after the charter was signed the founders announced the Sorority's first hymn, Blest Be the Tie that Binds, and first open motto, "to one another ever faithful".
 The first colors were crimson and silver, the flower was the white carnation, and the jewel was the emerald.
 The first membership badge of the Sorority was a shield topped with a jewel set crown, with the Greek letters "ΑΣΑ" inscribed in gold on a black background.

 On February 13, 1903, Alpha Sigma Alpha was chartered in the circuit court of Prince Edward County, Virginia, by Judge George Jefferson Hundley, the father of one of the founding members.
 This chartering began the organization's legal existence, the first of many steps toward expanding the sorority and making Alpha Sigma Alpha a national sorority.

 In 1907, Alpha Sigma Alpha had sixty active member and 200 total members from six chapters.
 It had also established an alumnae association.